Charleston, South Carolina: Economy

+Top Employers

+As of the city's 2023 Annual Comprehensive Financial Report, the Charleston metropolitan area's top employers are:

 Government

-Charleston has a strong mayor-council government, with the mayor acting as the chief administrator and the executive officer of the municipality.
+Charleston has a strong mayor–council government, with the mayor acting as the chief administrator and the executive officer of the municipality.
 The mayor also presides over city council meetings and has a vote, the same as other council members.
-The current mayor, since 2016, is John Tecklenburg.
-The council has 12 members who are each elected from single-member districts.
+The current mayor, since 2024, is Republican William S. Cogswell Jr. The council has 12 members who are each elected from single-member districts.

 Fire department

-The City of Charleston Fire Department consists over 300 full-time firefighters.
-These firefighters operate out of 21 companies located throughout the city: 16 engine companies, two tower companies, two ladder companies, a heavy rescue company, a HAZ-MAT unit and several special units.
-Training, Fire Marshall, Operations, and Administration are the divisions of the department.
+The City of Charleston Fire Department consists of over 300 full-time firefighters.
+These firefighters operate out of 21 companies located throughout the city: 16 engine companies, two tower companies, two ladder companies, a heavy rescue company, a HAZ-MAT unit, and several special units.
+Training, Fire Marshall, Operations, and Administration are the department's divisions.
 The department operates on a 24/48 schedule and is a Class 1 ISO rating.
 Russell (Rusty) Thomas served as Fire Chief until June 2008, and was succeeded by Chief Thomas Carr in November 2008.
-The department is presently led by Chief Daniel Curia.
+Chief Daniel Curia presently leads the department.

 Police department

-The City of Charleston Police Department, with a total of 458 sworn officers, 117 civilians, and 27 reserve police officers, is South Carolina's largest police department.
-Luther Reynolds serves as the current Chief of Police.
-He follows Greg Mullen and Reuben Greenberg.
+The City of Charleston Police Department, with 456 sworn officers and 117 civilians is South Carolina's largest police department.
+Chico Walker serves as the current Chief of Police.
+He follows Luther Reynolds, Greg Mullen and Reuben Greenberg.
 Chief Reynolds is credited with continuing successful community outreach programs such as The Illumination Project and fostering a culture of mutual respect.
 Under Chief Reynolds, the agency has successfully withstood challenges such as the Coronavirus and downtown disturbances.
 Additionally, the agency continues to recruit police candidates in a competitive market.